- What is fertilizer?

 - What are the best practices for lawn care?

 - How does phosphorus move around and affect our water quality?

-- What can I do as a homeowner that will help reduce phosphorus levels in our waters?
+- What can I do as a homeowner that will help reduce nutrient levels in our waters?

-- Does bad taste or smell of my drinking water have anything to do with phosphorus in the water?
+- Does bad taste or smell of my drinking water have anything to do with nutrients in the water?

 What is fertilizer?

 Fertilizer is a product that combines the nutrients that plants need to grow — nitrogen, phosphorus, and potassium .
 Think of it as plant food.

 Phosphorus used in fertilizers comes from the fossilized remains of ancient marine life found in rock deposits in the U.S. and other parts of the world, or from plant and animal materials.
 Phosphorus helps plant health, density, and root growth.
 Phosphorus is the plant world’s equivalent of carbohydrates — it provides the energy that a plant needs to grow.